ota-meshi/eslint-plugin-toml/docs/rules/indent.md

 toml/indent:
   - error
   - 2 # number of spaces or "tab"
+  - subTables: 0
 ```

 - Number option ...
 The number of spaces used for indentation.
 - `"tab"` ...
 Use tabs for indentation.

+- `subTables` ...
+The multiplier of indentation for sub-tables.
+Default is `0`.

 ## :couple: Related rules